JcDenis/dotclear/DC_NS_TODO.md

 - Use first upper case action as third word of behaviors names
 - Use UpperCamelCase object of the behaviors as thier fourth (and so on) word
 - Use named arguments for behaviors calls
+- Use custom descriptor object instead of multidimensional array.
 - No magic methods.
 Use real methods.
 - No chaining methods.
 Recall class each time.
 - No additionnal logic switch methods parameters.
 Split into multiple methods.